 I work from home, so I need social networks like these to market this blog, however I was able to deactivate my personal Facebook account and still keep my business page by transferring administrative rights to my husband (who has a mostly inactive FB account of his own).
 I kept Twitter, but am very selective about who I follow.
 If they start getting political, going on rants, or reposting disturbing images or anything else that’s offensive to me, then I unfollow them.
 I can’t tell you how much emotional weight this has lifted from my shoulders.

 “What about my friends and family?”, you ask.
-We still text and email each other, go out for lunch, and even a phone call now and then (but mostly text).
+We still text and email each other, go out for lunch, and even a phone call now and then.
 Do I feel out of the loop?
 Not really.
-I have never had a deep need to see a play-by-play of every little thing people do in a day.
-I mean go live your life, right?
-I’m not sure how we got to a place where we need to share every detail of our lives with the world so our egos can be satiated with one more share, comment or like.

 Compromise at Home

-At home, you have control over most things, but the TV is sometimes a place where compromise plays a big role.
-Even so, remember that you can always leave the room.
+At home, I have control over most things, but the TV is sometimes a place where compromise plays a big role.
+Even so, I can always leave the room.
 If you want to avoid news that’s on at 10pm and your spouse wants to watch it, slip out to go read a book before bed, or take a bath instead.
 Use it as your alone time.
-If the noise is too much (my hubs likes surround sound), put in ear plugs while you’re reading or opt for music through your headphones.
+If the noise is too much (my hubs likes surround sound), close the door, put in ear plugs while you’re reading or opt for music through your headphones.

 If there’s something you want to watch, then compromise.
 Wednesday nights, you get to watch your show and Fridays, they get to watch theirs.

 And when a small group of you and your friends wants to go out to a movie (or stay in), don’t put yourself in a position to be surprised by the gore or horror after you get there.
-Look up the movie on IMDB under “parental guidance” to see if it’s something you should even be watching.
+Look up the movie on IMDB (there is an app available that will make it easier to check on the fly) under “parental guidance” to see if it’s something you should even be watching.
 If not, don’t feel guilty about passing on the movie in lieu of dinner or drinks with everyone next time.
 Don’t put yourself through the emotional ringer just to please everyone else.
-It’s just not worth it.
+It’s so not worth it.

 Snub Negativity In Your Car